PoliticalGraveyard.com

 Newley, Larkin — of Fayetteville, Cumberland County, N.C.
 Member of North Carolina house of commons from Fayetteville, 1813.
 Burial location unknown.

-NEWLIN (Soundex N450) — See also HEWLING, KNOWLEN, NEWLAND, NEWLANDS, NEWLEY, NEWLON, NOLEN, NOLENE, NOLIN, NOWLEN, NOWLIN.
+NEWLIN (Soundex N450) — See also HEWLING, KNOWLEN, NEWLAN, NEWLAND, NEWLANDS, NEWLEY, NEWLON, NOLEN, NOLENE, NOLIN, NOWLEN, NOWLIN.

-NEWLIN: See also Joseph Burns Crowley — David Newlin Fell — George H. Taylor, Jr.
+NEWLIN: See also Joseph Burns Crowley — David Newlin Fell — George H. Taylor Jr.

 Newlin, A. W. — of New Orleans, Orleans Parish, La.
 Democrat.
 Secretary of Louisiana Democratic Party, 1937.
 Presumed deceased.
 Burial location unknown.